tony1ee/AnimalRadar/README.md

 # Animal Radar
 An animal-seeking robot with visual intelligence

-National University of Singapore, School of Computing, Summer Workshop: a team project
+National University of Singapore (NUS) School of Computing Summer Workshop (2019): a team project

 # Hardware
 ![](under_the_skin.jpeg)